codebysandip/docker-pull-auto/docs/how-to-create-multiple-config-based-on-env.md

 1. Create a config.development.json in root
 2. Now you will need to pass development value in NODE_ENV environment variable.
-3. You will need to add two scripst in package.json in scripts section.
+3. You will need to add two scripts in package.json in scripts section.
 One for local development and one for build

    ```bash
    "start:development": "cross-env NODE_ENV=development nest start --watch --webpack --webpackPath ./config/nest-webpack.config.js"